-Tuition Reduction
+Withdrawal Date Tuition Reduction

-75%
+During 1st week 75%

-55%
+During 2nd week 55%

-0%
+After 2nd week 0%

 Return of Title IV Funds (R2T4)

 The requirements for Federal Student Aid (FSA) when a student withdraws are different from the Institutional Refund Policy.
 As such, a student may still owe a balance to the College for unpaid institutional charges.
 Federal Regulations specify the amount of FSA funds the student is eligible to retain for the term.